shreya-aiyer/PoPL_Project_G2/README.md

 ![Screenshot from 2023-11-17 15-55-18](https://github.com/shreya-aiyer/PoPL_Project_G2/assets/93695659/abf46738-333e-4f48-9b28-71d877c2e3d7)
 ![Screenshot from 2023-11-17 15-56-46](https://github.com/shreya-aiyer/PoPL_Project_G2/assets/93695659/f2f34e89-6b36-42cf-a69c-eff3b77df50a)

+We notice a trend where the Rust implementation takes greater time than C, even at higher levels of input.
+This could be due to some kind of load overheads in the crates utilised, or how the memory allocation and deallocation is working.

 Tabulated Results For Memory Utilisation
 ----------
 ![image](https://github.com/shreya-aiyer/PoPL_Project_G2/assets/93695659/b75becd1-afa7-4bae-bb56-dc07e0673ceb)
 ![image](https://github.com/shreya-aiyer/PoPL_Project_G2/assets/93695659/75fdbce6-a93c-4d80-977e-ce54b2eccdae)

+We can see that the memory utilisation in Rust is better than that in C. The data leaked or left unallocated is supposed to be minimal, so no extra memory is used due to mismanagement.

 Difference in data when failing to deallocate memory in C - this is not possible to do in Rust due to how the langauge is designed
 ----
-Both non deallocated and definitely leaked memory is seen.
+Both non deallocated and definitely leaked memory is seen, reflecting poorer memory management in C.
 ![image](https://github.com/shreya-aiyer/PoPL_Project_G2/assets/93695659/b1ef3aba-db81-4e1b-a6a6-165c40742fb6)